How SNHU created a culture of appreciation built on employee feedback to connect a distributed workforce

-All of this feedback validated that SNHU needed a redesign in the way the organisation recognised, and two short months later the project became a top priority.
+All of this feedback validated that SNHU needed a redesign in the way the organization recognized, and two short months later the project became a top priority.

-Jenn and team researched recognition providers and chose Reward Gateway for its positive user experience, customisation capabilities, flexibility, transparency, choice and alignment of values.
+Jenn and team researched recognition providers and chose Reward Gateway for its positive user experience, customization capabilities, flexibility, transparency, choice and alignment of values.

 Alongside the need for a phased approach, the team reviewed their retention data and learned that 52% of employees who leave voluntarily do so within the first three years.
-The team was missing an opportunity to recognise these employees because the service recognition previously didn’t start until year five.
-Jenn adds, “We realised that if we were intentional about the changes we wanted to make to the recognition program, we could actually use it as a retention tool to future-proof the organisation.”
+The team was missing an opportunity to recognize these employees because the service recognition previously didn’t start until year five.
+Jenn adds, “We realized that if we were intentional about the changes we wanted to make to the recognition program, we could actually use it as a retention tool to future-proof the organization.”

-This led the team to focus on timing, transparency and choice as the three pillars of the recognition program, with a focus on recognising employee milestones.
+This led the team to focus on timing, transparency and choice as the three pillars of the recognition program, with a focus on recognizing employee milestones.

 The team wanted to continue the tradition of a culminating event, but knew that they couldn't do it onsite.
 They piloted their first-ever virtual service recognition celebration.
 Over 800 employees participated and there were guest speakers, networking and video messages from employees.